Sato0x9/bash-script/README.md

-# bash-script
+# Bash Scripting Practice

-bash scripting practice
+This repository contains scripts created to learn bash conditionals and scripting basics.